 The RYA Yachtmaster Ocean online theory course is the first stage in obtaining the prestigious RYA/MCA Yachtmaster Ocean Certificate of Competence.

 The RYA Yachtmaster Ocean online course costs £285

-This online course is equally suited to those that aspire to blue water cruising, or who just want to learn traditional navigation.
+This online course is equally suited to those that aspire to blue water cruising, or those who just want to learn traditional navigation.

 The Yachtmaster Ocean theory course will equip you with the necessary theoretical skills to carry out an ocean passage as mate or skipper.
 The course will cover all aspects of ocean navigation, with a particular emphasis on the use of astro-navigation and worldwide meteorology.